briankeegan/tic-tac-toe/README.md

 -	[bookcasey](https://stackoverflow.com/users/1052923/bookcasey) for his answer about SASS/SCSS [percentage-loops](https://stackoverflow.com/questions/15994136/sass-or-less-keyframes-percentage-loop)

 -[wiki how](https://www.wikihow.com/Win-at-Tic-Tac-Toe)'s how to win at tic-tac-toe.
-I based AI logic off of this site.
+I based most AI logic off of this site.